Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 For later use, we also note here that the integrand is invariant under a transformation $X \mapsto T X$, $X^\dagger \mapsto X^\dagger T^\dagger$ for any (pseudo)unitary $T$ which satisfies $T^\dagger L^\pm T = L^\pm$.

-\paragraph{Hubbard-Stratonovich transformation.} As outlined at the end of Sec.~\ref{s31}, our next step is a supersymmetric Hubbard-Stratonovich transformation~\cite{str57, hub59, efe83} to get rid of the fourth-order term in $X$ in the exponent of~\eqref{eq:AvgRsvAfterHInt}.
+\paragraph{Hubbard-Stratonovich transformation.} Our next step is a supersymmetric Hubbard-Stratonovich transformation~\cite{str57, hub59, efe83} to get rid of the fourth-order term in $X$ in the exponent of~\eqref{eq:AvgRsvAfterHInt}.
 To do so, we introduce a set of $(2\times 2)$ supermatrices $R_\alpha$,

 with real numbers $r_{\alpha 1}$, $r_{\alpha 2}$ and anticommuting $\rho_\alpha$, $\rho^*_\alpha$.
 The choice of an imaginary $\fer\fer$ entry ensures convergence of the following integral.
-Namely, the Hubbard-Stratonovich transformation is then based on the identity~\cite{haa10} \begin{widetext}
+Namely, the Hubbard-Stratonovich transformation is then based on the identity~\cite{haa10}